minhtdoan/cancelpolicy_satisfaction/README.md

 Challenge: Customers who choose flexible policies might differ in ways that also affect satisfaction (e.g., booking behavior, trip type).
 We need to separate correlation from causation.

 ### Methods Used
-1. Propensity Score Matching (PSM)
+    1. Propensity Score Matching (PSM):

         a.
 Estimate the probability of choosing a flexible policy (propensity score) based on observed characteristics.

         b.
 Match customers with similar propensity scores to balance treatment and control groups.

     2. Inverse Probability Weighting (IPW)

         a.
 Weight observations by the inverse of their probability of receiving the treatment.

         b.
 Stabilized weights used to reduce variance and avoid influence of extreme values.

 ### Quality Checks Used
     1. Covariate Balance